nozomu-matsui/gridly-google-sheet-integration/readme.md

 # Share the folder that contains your files
 Share the folder with the e-mail address you received for your service user.
+# Prepare your Grid
+You can use a blank Grid, because if you have a true in the "synchColumns", it will generate the columns automatically, but it is mandatory to have an enabled Record ID and Path columns.

 # Prepare your lambda zip
 1. Download or clone the files from git
 2. Install the required dependecies with pip by using the following command: